Key takeaways

 Severe stomach problems

 GI side effects are the most common adverse events associated with the use of Mounjaro.
 Most GI side effects occur when therapy begins, are mild or moderate in severity, and decrease with continued treatment.
-GI side effects tend to be dose-dependent, i.e., the higher the strength of the starting dose, the greater the incidence of GI side effects.
+GI side effects tend to be dose-dependent, i.e., the higher the strength of the dose, the greater the incidence of GI side effects.

 Risk of thyroid cancer